 Our WIC staff work individually with families to assist with challenges or obstacles that can’t be managed on-site.
 Through referrals to other support services in the community, we are able to connect you to Head Start, home visiting, early intervention, doctors offices, dentists, NH Healthy Homes, housing, local food and nutrition programs, health insurance and other resources.

 To make sure your children are on the right track of growth and development, we regularly take their height and weight measurements and test their iron and lead levels.

 Electronic WIC (eWIC) services are available at Goodwin Community Health Center.
 This includes a WIC card, which can be used like a debit card at participating vendors, allowing for a more convenient and secure method of accessing WIC services.
 The video below explains some of the basics of the new eWIC updates.

-In light of the COVID-19 pandemic, the New Hampshire Women, Infants, and Children (WIC) now offers services by phone.
+The New Hampshire Women, Infants, and Children (WIC) offers services by phone.
 Learn about WIC phone appointments.

 To apply for assistance, contact your local WIC office.
 All appointment types, including certifications and followup appointments, can be completed by phone.
 Residents who have a scheduled WIC appointment should keep it and expect a phone call from their local WIC office.

 To learn more about the WIC program, please visit the Department of Health and Human Services website.
 Families having difficulty getting through to their local WIC office are encouraged to leave a detailed voice message or call the WIC State Agency 1-800-942-4321

 The WIC Program at Greater Seacoast Community Health is committed to providing a safe and supportive medical home for every member of our community.
 Our staff and services work to build systems that do not discriminate based on race, color, national origin, citizenship, alienage, religion, creed, sex, sexual orientation, gender identity, age, or disability.